 – BWP

-The BWP IE is used to configure a bandwidth part as defined in 38.211, section 4.2.2.
+The BWP IE is used to configure generic parameters of a bandwidth part as defined in 38.211, section 4.2.2.

-For each serving cell the network configures at least an initial bandwidth part comprising of at least a downlink bandwidth part and one (if the serving cell is configured with an uplink) or two (if using supplementary uplink (SUL)) uplink bandwidth parts.
+For each serving cell the network configures at least an initial downlink bandwidth part and one (if the serving cell is configured with an uplink) or two (if using supplementary uplink (SUL)) initial uplink bandwidth parts.
 Furthermore, the network may configure additional uplink and downlink bandwidth parts for a serving cell.